 contacts or glasses again full time…I’m enjoying my life without them

-for now.
 I also know that Lasik has come SO FAR since I had it done and

 am hopeful that by the time I need it again it will be a MUCH smoother